Find and Pay your Local Business Tax Online

-Local business taxes vary depending on the nature of business.
+Local Business Taxes vary depending on the nature of business.
 The number of employees, equipment and seating capacity are a few variables that factor into the amount of tax due.
 A receipt is required for each place of business and for each separate classification at the same location.
 Receipts are transferable when there is a change of ownership, business location or trade name.
 A personal receipt is not transferable to another individual.
 The fee to transfer a receipt is $6.00.

 Before we issue a Local Business Tax Receipt, a business must meet all required conditions.
 Supporting documentation should include Corporation registration information, and/or Fictitious Name registration, State License for the profession (if any), Picture ID, Social Security Number or Employer Identification Number.
 At that time we determine the proper classification of your business, enter your information directly in to the system, and charge the appropriate amount of tax.
 We do not require a formal application, nor do we accept online applications.

-Should a business fail to pay their business tax, the Tax Collector may notify the State’s Attorney’s office to enforce payment of the tax.
+Should a business fail to pay their Local Business Tax, the Tax Collector may notify the State Attorney’s office to enforce payment of the tax.
 F.S.
-205.053(3) provides any business owner who does not pay the required business tax within 150 days after the initial notice of tax due, and who does not obtain the required Receipt is subject to civil actions and penalties, including court costs, reasonable attorney’s fees, additional administrative costs incurred as a result of collection efforts and an additional penalty of up to $250.00.
+205.053(3) provides any business owner who does not pay the required Local Business Tax within 150 days after the initial notice of tax due, and who does not obtain the required Receipt is subject to civil actions and penalties, including court costs, reasonable attorney’s fees, additional administrative costs incurred as a result of collection efforts and an additional penalty of up to $250.

 A business using a fictitious name must submit a copy of the current Certificate of Registration; those using a corporate name must submit a copy of the corporation current Certificate of Status from the State of Florida.
 The state now requires you advertise all new business names.
 Contact the state for more information.

-A Certificate of Use may be required for new or expanding businesses in addition to the Business Tax Receipt.
+A Certificate of Use is required for any new or expanding business located in the City of Jacksonville.
 For further information, please contact: